X16Community/x16-docs/X16 Reference - 03 - BASIC.md

 120 IF ST=0 THEN 30
 130 CLOSE 1
 ```

 The above example parses and prints out the filenames from a directory listing.

+### LIST

+**TYPE: Command**
+**FORMAT: LIST [start] [-] [end]**

+**Action:** `LIST` Displays the currently loaded BASIC program on the screen.
+The start and ending line numbers are both optional.

+The start and/or end may be specified.
+If both are specified, a hyphen must
+be included.
+So LIST has 4 modes:

+`LIST` by itself will display the entire program.

+`LIST 10-20` will display lines 10 to 20, inclusive.

+`LIST -100` will display from the start to line 100

+`LIST 50-` will display line 50 to the end of the program.

+Pressing the `CONTROL` key during a listing will slow the listing down once
+printing reaches the bottom of the screen.
+Approxmately one line per second will
+be displayed.

+Pressing the `SPACE BAR` during the listing will cause the listing to pause.
+Pressing the `SPACE BAR` a second time will unpause the listing.
+You may also
+use the down arrow key to scroll by one line or use the `PgDn` key to scroll
+approximately one screen full of text.

 ### LOCATE

 **TYPE: Command**
 **FORMAT: LOCATE &lt;line&gt;[,&lt;column&gt;]**

 **Action:** This command positions the text mode cursor at the given location.
 The values are 1-based.
 If no column is given, only the line is changed.

 **EXAMPLE of LOCATE Statement:**